Programme approval and management

-Responsibility for the approval of non-devolved (collaborative) provision is managed by the Academic Partnerships Unit (APU) within the Strategic and International Partnerships Directorate.
+Responsibility for the approval of non-devolved (collaborative) provision is managed by Educational Partnerships (EP) for UK partners and the Global Partnerships Unit (GPU) for international partners.
 Non-devolved provision refers to situations in which partner institutions deliver or support an element of, or an entire, DMU programme.
-Responsibility for the modification of non-devolved provision lies with the owning faculty or with APU for Validation Service provision.
+Responsibility for the modification of non-devolved provision lies with the owning faculty or with EP for Validation Service provision.

 For further information on all aspects of programme approval and management, please contact Henrietta Branston.

 Find out more about programme approval and management